-Today we are living in a world of ubiquitous connectivity.
+Today, we are living in a world of ubiquitous connectivity.
 Things around us continue to get faster, smarter, more connected and even more digital, and a significant role in this evolution, altering both consumer and developer behaviors has been played by the telecommunications industry.
-Here about the new trend in the telecom industry – artificial intelligence.

 Challenges of the Telecommunications Industry